 Why choose Rush for pancreatic cancer care

-- The Rush University Cancer Center is a hub of cancer research.
+- Clinical trials for pancreatic cancer.
+The Rush University Cancer Center is a hub of cancer research.
 Doctors and researchers at Rush are enrolling patients in trials of drugs and other treatments that might not be widely available.